 Susan Evans, Ph.D.

 Dr. Susan Evans is Professor of Psychology in Clinical Psychiatry in the Department of Psychiatry at Weill Cornell Medical Center.
 Dr. Evans received her Ph.D. in clinical psychology from the New School for Social Research in New York City.
-She is Interim Vice Chair and Director of Psychology in Psychiatry, Director of the Psychology Internship Program and past President of the Payne Whitney Faculty Council.
+She is Interim Vice Chair of Psychology in Psychiatry and Director of Education in Psychology and of the Cornell Cognitive Therapy Clinic.

-In recognition of her expertise and contributions, Dr. Evans was appointed as a founding fellow of the Academy of Cognitive Therapy.
-She is also a founding member of the New York City-Cognitive Behavior Therapy (NYC-CBT) Association.
-She has authored numerous articles and chapters on cognitive behavioral therapy, and studies in the areas of posttraumatic stress disorder, generalized anxiety disorder, depression, HIV/AIDS, and mindfulness based cognitive therapy.
+In recognition of her expertise and contributions, Dr. Evans was selected for the American Psychological Asssociation Leadership Institute of Women in Psychology.
+She is a founding fellow of the Academy of Cognitive Therapy and a founding member and President of the New York City-Cognitive Behavior Therapy (NYC-CBT) Association.
+Dr. Evans has authored numerous articles and chapters on cognitive behavioral therapy, and studies in the areas of posttraumatic stress disorder, generalized anxiety disorder, depression, HIV/AIDS, and mindfulness based cognitive therapy.
 Dr. Evans presents her research worldwide and is regularly invited to conduct lectures, seminars and workshops in the US and abroad to professionals.
-Her expertise has been highlighted in various popular media outlets such as CBS Nightly News, Wall Street Report, New York Times, Women's Day, Lifetime and Fitness Magazines.
+Her expertise has been highlighted in various popular media outlets such as CBS Nightly News, Wall Street Report, New York Times, New York Magazine, Elle, Women's Day, Lifetime and Fitness, and Women’s Health magazines.
 She contributes regularly to the Weill Cornell Medical College's Women's Health Advisor.

 To schedule appointments: